jameswniu/research_doc_extraction_rag_agent/output/report.md

 ---

-## What factors influenced your choice of VPN provider?
+## What factors were most important when selecting your VPN?

 **Participants:** 105

-**Headline:** Privacy, Value, and Reliability Drive VPN Choice
+**Headline:** Privacy Dominates VPN Selection for Nearly Half of Participants

-**Summary:** Participants primarily chose VPNs to protect privacy and identity (38%), followed by value and practical utility (36%), with performance and reliability as a strong third factor (26%).
-Providers should lead with clear privacy protections while transparently packaging performance guarantees and practical features into simple, value-focused plans.
+**Summary:** When selecting a VPN, 45% of participants prioritized privacy and security as non-negotiable requirements, while 28% focused on practical considerations and ease of use, and 27% emphasized performance and accessibility.
+Organizations should lead with robust security features while ensuring their VPN solutions remain user-friendly and performant to address the full spectrum of participant needs.

 ### Themes

-#### Privacy and Identity Protection Drive Selection (38%)
+#### Privacy and Security as Non-Negotiable Requirements (45%)

-Privacy concerns dominate VPN selection criteria, with no-logs policies ranking as the top priority among this segment.
-Strong preference exists for identity masking, tracking prevention, and protection from hackers accessing personal information.
-Participants frequently mention wanting to browse anonymously, avoid cookies, and keep their location hidden from surveillance.
-This segment represents privacy-conscious participants willing to prioritize security features over cost, indicating opportunity for premium privacy-focused product positioning.
+No-logs policies rank as the top selection criterion, with encryption and identity protection mentioned nearly twice as often as any other feature.
+Strong preference exists for VPNs that prevent tracking, hacking, and data theft, with participants specifically emphasizing protection from "bad actors" and unauthorized access.
+Privacy concerns outweigh convenience considerations by a significant margin, as most participants frame security as the foundational requirement rather than an optional feature.
+This segment represents premium customers willing to prioritize verified privacy protections over cost savings.

 **Quotes:**